NBizzell/time-lapse-crystals/Make/README.md

-# Timelapse Crystals
+# Time-lapse Crystals

-In this activity you will make a timelapse video that records cystals forming from a saturated solution.
+In this activity you will make a time-lapse video that records crystals forming from a saturated solution.

 ## Requirements
 As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need: